deepgajjar/e-shop-point/README.md

 # e-shop-point
-e-hop point is e-commerce web project related to electronics products like mobiles ,refrigeratow washing machine,ac's
+e-hop point is e-commerce web project related to electronics products like mobiles ,refrigerator washing machine,ac's

 below technology is used for developed: for backend: